monatemedia/docker-engine-on-linux/README.md

 >
 > ## Docker Networking
 >
-> Our containers on Docker do not communicate via ports and IP addresses as in traditional networking, but instead use Docker's built-in networking feature, where containers are identified by container name.
+> Our containers on Docker do not communicate via ports and IP addresses as in traditional networking, but instead use Docker's built-in networking feature, where containers are identified by container name and communicate over a network which Denlin calls `proxy-network`.
 >
 > Containers can be identified by a tagged name using the `-t` flag, or the name assigned by Docker.

 To create the Nginx proxy, use the following command: